Table of Contents

 What equipment do I need to bring?

-Individual Paper, Shared Paper, and Colloquium Presentations Rooms: AAAL will be providing an LCD Projector, Screen and VGA Cables.
+Individual Paper, Shared Paper, and Colloquium Presentations Rooms: AAAL will be providing an LCD Projector, Screen and video cabling.
 Microphones will not be provided in the smaller conference rooms.

-As a presenter, you will be responsible for providing a laptop and the necessary dongle / HDMI cable to connect your laptop to the LCD projector.
+As a presenter, you will be responsible for providing a laptop and any necessary adapters you may need to output to a standard VGA or HDMI connection.
 We cannot stress enough that you remember to pack these for your presentation.

 Due to the limited resources with our Audio Visual Company, they will not have the capabilities of providing dongles / HMDI cables for every session.
 Should you require one, the AV company will gladly make arrangements for payments to have one provided for you.